mikemartin/coatesgroup/content/collections/pages/about-us.md

         content:
           -
             type: text
-            text: "\_Our uncompromising mission ensures that our people, partnerships and products are at the forefront of what we do, both now and in the future.\_"
+            text: "Our uncompromising mission ensures that our people, partnerships and products are at the forefront of what we do, both now and in the future.\_"
     type: repeating_squares
     enabled: true
     no_bottom_margin: true